 So, what do the “Best Places to Work” do to earn this title and fight employee disengagement?
 Here are the top 3 lessons we can learn from them:

 A company’s mission is its reason for existence, its “why.”
 It’s important to make this clear to employees, as these “Best Places to Work” consistently do.
 If the employees in your organization have a thorough understanding of your mission and values, it will result in a sense of purpose and motivation, driving employee engagement and satisfaction.
 Mission-driven companies proudly claim 40% higher retention rates than those who have an unclear or lacking mission.
 And this stems from the top, from your CEO, Founders and senior leaders.

 Company culture involves a wide-range of factors, but ultimately it is reflected by the people in your organization and the way they feel (their engagement) about their workplace.
 A few things to consider when building a positive culture include hiring quality coworkers who are aligned with the company’s mission, who bring unique skills and beliefs to the table (see more in our workplace diversity article here), and are motivated to perform at a higher level, helping the company to grow and succeed over time.
 Here at Blueboard, we understand the importance of a positive employee experience.
-Which is why we believe experiential rewards are the best way to recognize employees as well as one of the greatest ways to create an exciting culture.
-Browse some of the experiences in our catalog here.
+Which is why we believe experiential employee rewards are the best way to recognize employees as well as one of the greatest ways to create an exciting culture.
+Browse some of the employee experiences in our catalog here.

 Many of the “Best Places to Work” consider transparency a major role in their company culture.
-They often incorporate feedback platforms or programs to allow tangible communication between higher-ups and their subordinates.
+They often incorporate feedback platforms or employee reward programs to allow tangible communication between higher-ups and their subordinates.
 Creating a sense of transparency and openness throughout the organization, rather than a hierarchical structure or secretive agenda is key for employee satisfaction.